Drive sales on autopilot with ecommerce-focused featuresSee Features

 No one needs to tell you how monumental Black Friday can be for an ecommerce business.
-While Cyber Monday and all of November sees higher sales across the ecommerce industry, Black Friday is still the end-all-be-all of the holiday shopping season.
+While Cyber Monday and all of November see higher sales across the ecommerce industry, Black Friday is still the end-all-be-all of the holiday shopping season.

 Don’t panic.
 You need to get your Black Friday emails and marketing in gear, but there’s still time.

-And lucky for you, we’ve got 11 of the biggest ecommerce and digital marketing experts with their Black Friday prep tips and advice to help you get ready for the biggest shopping holiday of the year.
+Luckily, we reached out to 11 of the biggest ecommerce and digital marketing experts.
+We asked for their Black Friday prep tips and advice to help you get ready for the biggest shopping holiday of the year.